akka/alpakka/docs/src/main/paradox/google-cloud-storage.md

 ## Apply Google Cloud Storage settings to a part of the stream

-It is possible to make one part of the stream use different @scaladoc[GCStorageSettings](akka.stream.alpakka.googlecloud.storage.GCStorageSettings) from the rest of the graph.
+It is possible to make one part of the stream use different @scaladoc[GoogleSettings](akka.stream.alpakka.google.GoogleSettings) from the rest of the graph.
 This can be useful, when one stream is used to copy files across regions with different service accounts.
-You can attach a custom `GCStorageSettings` instance or a custom config path to a graph using attributes from @scaladoc[GCStorageAttributes](akka.stream.alpakka.googlecloud.storage.GCStorageAttributes$):
+You can attach a custom `GoogleSettings` instance or a custom config path to a graph using attributes from @scaladoc[GoogleAttributes](akka.stream.alpakka.google.GoogleAttributes$):

 Scala
 : @@snip [snip](/google-cloud-storage/src/test/scala/docs/scaladsl/GCStorageSourceSpec.scala) { #list-bucket-attributes }